LiliumOS/rfcs/src/rfcs/0002-knums.md

 Identifiers of the form `uN`, `iN` (`N` is an integer value), `ulong`, `ilong`, `byte`, `char`, and `void` do not resolve to named types and instead resolve to the specified type.

 Named types may be followed by either a generic-arg-list or a replacement type.
+A replacement type is a hint to the type of pointee to use in a polymorphic context.
+Note that `uN` and `iN` match even for invalid widths of integer type.

 #### `void` type